happyhiker.co.uk

 Of course some of the larger chain outlets such as Cotswold are very good but if seeking advice, you need to avoid the inexperienced Saturday assistant.

 There are also many on-line sources which can save you money though it would be wise to try on garments, boots and even rucksacks somewhere before ordering.
 Although some sites and indeed magazines include reviews of equipment, it is reasonable to assume for example that if a garment/boot is made from GORE-TEX or similar, it will keep the rain out (although see the section on waterproofs).
 The rest is down to preference on colours, style, cost etc and no review will help you here.
-Do not be misled into buying anything just because a review acclaims it.
-You could well be disappointed by the fit, practicality etc in relation to your needs.
-Make your own judgements.

 Always buy the best quality you can afford.
 If you have to make some economies, bear in mind the advice in these pages.

-Visit the Happy Hiker (in Association with Amazon) on line Hiking Store.
+Visit the Happy Hiker Hiking Store.